bbi-lab/bbi-sciatac-demux/README.md

 bash run.sciatac-analyze.sh
 ```

+Each script starts by reporting important parameters and then waits run confirmation.

+The script *run.sciatac-demux.sh* creates a sub-directory called *demux_out* where the demux pipeline writes its output files.
+The *run.sciatac-analyze.sh* script creates a sub-directory called *analyze_out* where the analyze pipeline writes its output files.

 #### Additional information

-We advise users to run the pipelines in tmux sessions so closing the terminal window does not terminate the pipeline.
+We advise users to run the pipelines in tmux sessions so that closing the terminal window does not terminate the pipeline.

 #### Questions and errors:
 If you run into problems, please leave a detailed description in the issue tab above.